Outjo

-Outjo (Otjiherero: small hills) is a city of 6,000 inhabitants in the Kunene Region of Namibia.
+Outjo (Otjiherero: small hills) is a town of 15,000 inhabitants in the Kunene Region of Namibia.
 It is the district capital of Outjo Constituency.
-It is best known as a main gateway to Etosha National Park.
+It is best known as the main gateway to Etosha National Park.

 Overview

 The town was founded by Germans under the command of Colonel Theodor von Leutwein in 1897 as a small military base in order to explore the northern area of German South West Africa.
 The local historical museum (Franke Haus Museum) details the campaign of Major Viktor Franke in Ovamboland.

-The "Naulila monument" commemorates the small expedition on the Portuguese fort of Naulila in Angola by Major Viktor Franke in October 1914 following the massacre of a German delegation which had been sent to negotiate a treaty of non-aggression. it is one of the fast developing town in the Kunene Region.
+The "Naulila monument" commemorates the small expedition on the Portuguese fort of Naulila in Angola by Major Viktor Franke in October 1914 following the massacre of a German delegation which had been sent to negotiate a treaty of non-aggression.
+It is one of the fastest developing towns in the Kunene Region.

 South of Outjo is the Ugab River, one of the major rivers of Namibia.
 The town lies near Gamkarab Cave, known for its stalactites and stalagmites and its pietersite.
 The caves are on private ground and not open to the public.